-Your body constantly sheds dead skin cells; 30,000 to 40,000 cells a day, to be exact.
+Our body constantly sheds dead skin cells; almost 500 million a day, to be exact.
 So, the top layer of skin you're looking at now will be dust in a month's time.
 Pretty cool or strange depending on how you look at it, right?
 With this science in mind, where does it all end up?
-Some of it actually contributes to the dust throughout your home, under your bed, all over the untouched novels on your bookshelf, and so on.
-As cringey as this might sound, it's actually not that bad.
-Dust is mostly made up of dirt from outside, as well as pet dander if you have fur babes.
-Fortunately, most dead skin cells get washed off in the shower.
+Well, all around you—under your bed, all over the novels on your bookshelf, and so on.
+As cringe as this might sound, it's actually not that bad, especially since most of our dead skin cells get washed off in the shower.

 Benefits of Exfoliation

-Exfoliating also amps up the absorption of body creams and oils.
-Otherwise, you risk products just sitting on top of a layer of dead skin cells.
-That doesn't sound like a good use of your favorite body oil at all.
+Exfoliating also amps up the skin's ability to absorb your skincare products, says Tobia.
+Otherwise, you risk products just sitting on top of a layer of dead skin cells—and that doesn't sound like a good use of your favorite body oil at all.
 Exfoliating "not only will it brighten up your complexion, but it will also prevent any acne breakouts caused by clogged pores," says Gohara.

 Bonus: If you're proactive about exfoliating regularly in the shower, you might reduce some of the dust pollutants in your house.